pudjamansyurin/gen-core/README.md

     - [ ] Drive mode handle MCU related parameters
     - [ ] HMI.Primary 'warning' & 'overheat' based on MCU
 - [ ] Make routine to check SIMCOM internet package
+- [x] Build bootloader for FOTA
+- [x] Merge bootloader & application project
+- [ ] Separate audio assets with FTP download.
+  - [ ] Use last 2 sector of FLASH for its space.
 - [ ] Something wrong with I2S DMA Data Width (it should be Half-Word, not Byte)
 - [ ] SIM5300e SSL communication, maybe MbedTLS can be used.
 - [x] ~~Lock all global variable to minimize RTOS problem.~~